The3File/budget/README.md

 `minimalist` budget tui

 ## advantages
-no dependencies other than `bash`, so you can keep track of your personal budget on your opscure \*nix server
+no dependencies other than `bash`, so you can keep track of your personal budget on your obscure \*nix server

 ## usage
-find documentation in the `man` page

 ``` bash
 # just run
 budget